-A light breakfast of pastries, fresh fruit, yoghurt and coffee will provided each day of the workshop.
+A light breakfast of pastries, fresh fruit, meats, cheeses, yoghurt and coffee will provided each day of the workshop.
 Mid-day, a lunch will be provided on-site.
 After the last session each day, attendees typically self-organize for visits to local restaurants.
 Please let us know if you have any dietary restrictions for catered meals.

 A list of bed-and-breakfast inns, hotels and motels has been collected.
 There are several other options available, including a number of local AirBnB providers.